aravindvaddi/systems-attacks-and-defences/README.md

 # Systems: Attacks and Defences

-## The following tasks were performed
+## The following tasks were performed as part of an assignment for "Application Security" course at New York University

 ### Git & Travis CI (Part 1)